Last updated on September 22, 2025

 Does a Mana Curve Include Lands?

-While there are many factors that can influence the number of lands you should play in your deck, the mana curve is the main guideline that tells you how many lands you need for a deck to run smoothly.
+While many factors can influence the number of lands you should play in your deck, the mana curve is the main guideline that tells you how many lands you need for a deck to run smoothly.

 If you take the above into account, you could say that the mana curve includes lands.
 However, they don’t impact your actual mana curve, as they don’t add any cost to the spells you have in your deck.